-Facebook offers both major brands and SMBs unparalleled advertising opportunities across its platform and Instagram.
+Meta offers both major brands and small businesses unparalleled advertising opportunities across Facebook and Instagram.
 The platform’s sophisticated targeting capabilities, easy to use creative tools, metrics, and audience reach gives businesses of all types a competitive edge, helping them find new audiences and deepen their relationships with existing customers.

-Brands that advertise on Facebook and Instagram are able to access an entire suite of tools to implement and run campaigns – all from a single advertising hub and all tailored to fit their advertising budget.
+Brands that advertise on Meta (Facebook and Instagram) are able to access an entire suite of tools to implement and run campaigns – all from a single advertising hub and all tailored to fit their advertising budget.
 But, if you’re new to the ad platform, there are a few important steps you must take before you launch a Facebook or Instagram ad campaign.

-To keep first-time advertisers on track and organized, AKvertise has put together the following 9-Step Guide for brands, agencies and even one-person marketing teams responsible for running their company’s social ad campaigns.
+To keep first-time advertisers on track and organized, we put together the following 11-Step Guide for brands, agencies and even one-person marketing teams responsible for running their company’s social ad campaigns.

-Because Facebook Business Accounts are non-transferable, it is best that they are set up by an internal employee so that your company always has access to it.
+Because Facebook Business Accounts are non-transferable, it is best that they are set up by an internal employee (e.g. CEO, Owner, high level manager, etc) so that your company has access to it.
+We highly advise against anyone outside of your company to set it up on your behalf.
+Allow specialists, contractors, and agencies to guide you, but we believe your organization should own its assets and accounts.

-You can set up your Facebook Business Account Manager here: https://business.facebook.com/.
+You can set up your Meta Business Account Manager here: https://business.facebook.com/.

 If your business does not have a Facebook Page, you’ll need to create one.
 Once you have a Facebook Page, you’ll need to connect it and your Ads Manager to your Facebook Business Account.